simonefil/sox-vulkan/README.md

 sudo pkg install vulkan-loader vulkan-headers shaderc glslang
 ```

 Running a Vulkan-enabled binary requires a Vulkan Runtime to be installed: the Vulkan loader plus a compatible GPU driver or ICD.
 On macOS, install MoltenVK as the Vulkan implementation.
-The exact runtime package is hardware- and platform-specific.
+The exact runtime package is hardware and platform-specific.
 VkFFT is installed automatically by the static build scripts.

 ---